harriedegroot/nl.hdg.mqtt/README.md

 - Dropped support for Homey v1.5

 #### 2.0.1
 - Fixed messages for boolean capabilities

 #### 2.0.0
 - Initial release for Homey firmware v2 (beta)

+#### 1.0.2
+- Fixed getting device name
+- Normalize device name

+#### 1.0.1
+- Fixed messages for boolean capabilities

+#### 1.0.0
+- Initial release for Homey firmware v1.5

 ## Final note ##
 The repository is available at: https://github.com/harriedegroot/nl.hdg.mqtt
 If you want to contribute, just create a [pull-request](https://help.github.com/articles/about-pull-requests/) and I will take a look at it!